Before you use the features of ApsaraDB for MyBase, create an ApsaraDB for MyBase dedicated cluster.

 - An ApsaraDB for MyBase dedicated cluster can be connected only to one virtual private cloud (VPC).

 - You cannot create dedicated clusters that run the SQL Server database engine in the following regions: China (Zhangjiakou), China (Hohhot), Australia (Sydney), Malaysia (Kuala Lumpur), US (Silicon Valley), US (Virginia), and India (Mumbai).

 - Log on to the ApsaraDB for MyBase console.

-- In the upper-left corner of the page, select the region where you want to deploy the
+- In the upper-left corner of the page, select the region where you want to create a dedicated cluster.

 - On the Clusters page, click Create Dedicated Cluster.